xoriors/course-qa/README.md

 - Each week, students will read one chapter from the above course
 - Every week, we'll have a 2h call where we:
   - Discuss last week's assignment
-  - Discuss the last week's chapter
+  - Discuss the last week's chapter and address any questions (this will also happen over the week via Slack or GitHub issues)
-  - Address any questions (this will happen also over the week via Slack or GitHub issues)
+  - Briefly present and discuss the next week's course
   - Discuss practical examples
   - Give a new assignment for last week's chapter
-- Over the week students may ask any questions over the chat
+- Over the week, students may ask any questions over the chat
 - Everything will be video recorded (except chat or email) and made available in this repo for anybody to use

 ### Chapters